 Exploring the Palace of Versailles from Paris on a day trip

 We started from Paris early morning at 08:0 am.
 Our pick up location was Trocadero Gardens (just a short – 10 minute drive away from our hotel).
 The bus was completely full when we boarded.

 As the distance from Paris to Versailles is not long, the ride was okay.
 If you want more room and privacy for yourself, opt for a private tour.

 When we arrived at the palace grounds, we proceeded towards the castle entrance aka the main gate.
-HUGE line-ups and we thought we cant be waiting here forever.
-And then our host and guide came along and split the visitor to tow small groups and provided us with headphones and radio/audio device.
+HUGE line-ups and we thought we can’t be waiting here forever.
+And then our host and guide came along and split the visitor into two small groups and provided us with headphones and a radio/audio devices.
 We were able to get in in 10 minutes.

 We navigated through different rooms and our guide led the group and shared many interesting facts and stories.
 Remember: It does get crowded inside with other tour groups and solo travelers or people just hanging out and taking selfies.
 So it could be overwhelming to some visitors.
 Even though it was crowded we did get time for pictures and admire the beautiful interiors and furniture.

 Once we are out of the palace or castle, we went outside to explore the beautiful gardens and fountains.
-Additional entry fee applies for the gardens.
+An additional entry fee applies to visit the gardens.
 There are washrooms located by the gardens.